CollinsU99/Azure-network-protocols/README.md

 - Create Resource Group
 - Create Virtual Machine in Windows and Linux
 - Connect to both VMs using RDP (Remote Destop Protocol)
-- Download Wireshark in VM1
+- Download Wireshark on VM1 (Windows 10 Pro)
 - Initiate a perpetual/non-stop ping from VM1 to VM2
 - Create a Network Security Group in Azure to deny the perpetual/non-stop ping
 - Observe SSH,DNS,RDP, and ICMP traffic in Wireshark